 Between 10th and 14th August, I will be joining a team of representatives for the charity Sue Ryder on a trek in Iceland with the aim of raising money and awareness for the charity.

 Sue Ryder provides incredible hospice and neurological care for people facing a frightening, life-changing diagnosis.
 They provide expert medical care and emotional support to be a safety net for patients and their loved ones at the most difficult time of their lives.

 Over the course of three days, we will be walking 58km from Landmannalaugar to Thorsmörk.
-The first and last days will be spent traveling and preparing for/winding down from the journey.
-While relatively short, the trek will be still be challenging, marked by steep climbs and rough descents as the team traverses Iceland's incredible wilderness with thundering waterfalls, steaming lava fields, plunging fjords and spouting geysers.
+While relatively short, the trek will be challenging, marked by steep climbs and rough descents as the team traverses Iceland's incredible wilderness with thundering waterfalls, steaming lava fields, plunging fjords and spouting geysers.
 By undertaking this challenge, I hope to help provide a significant contribution to Sue Ryder by raising money and increasing awareness of the charity, which I have worked with as a volunteer in one of their charity shops for two years.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
 So it's the most efficient way to donate - saving time and cutting costs for the charity.